danielmh111/flood_defence_condition/README.md

 runs.jsonl                  one line per invocation
 ```

-Writes are atomic and a cell whose output already exists is skipped, so a run can be interrupted
-and restarted without losing what it had finished.
-Deleting the output directory forces a clean
+A cell whose output already exists is skipped, so a run can be interrupted and restarted without losing what it had finished.
+Deleting the output directory forces a clean run.
-run.

 No metrics are computed during the run.
-Everything scored comes from the OOF probabilities
-afterwards, in the numbered notebook that matches the experiment (`21_final_grid_experiment_results.ipynb`
+Everything scored comes from the OOF probabilities afterwards, in the numbered notebook that matches the experiment(`21_final_grid_experiment_results.ipynb` for `final_grid`)
-for `final_grid`), loading through that experiment's `reporting.py`.

 ## Writing a new experiment